lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

-Because the max score you can receive for the in-class assignment category is 10, but there will be at least 15 in-class assignments, any additional in-class assignment will be added as a half point to your score at the end of the semeseter.
+Because the max score you can receive for the in-class assignment category is 10, but there will be at least 15 in-class assignments, any additional in-class assignment will be added as a half point to your score at the end of the semester.
 The max points you can earn from this bonus is 2.

 #### Course survey and evaluation